Jacobian-Scaled K-means Clustering for Physics-Informed Segmentation of Reacting Flows: Results

 The above discussion is geared towards interpretation of the output of the JSK-means clustering procedure in relation to the standard K-means approach in physical space.
 However, additional insight into the workings of JSK-means can be extracted by visualizing the cluster distributions in composition space.
 Because the composition space is high-dimensional ($D=10$ here), direct visual analysis of cluster partitions is not straightforward.
 For interpretable composition space analysis, projections onto two-dimensional spaces facilitated by proper orthogonal decomposition (POD) will be utilized.
 It is assumed that the reader is already familiar with the basics of POD (and equivalently, principal component analysis) -- fundamentals and background on the approach are provided in Refs.~\cite{pca_1987,berkooz_pod} and the references therein.

-To better visualize the effects of JSK-means, two sets of POD bases are derived: one from the dataset containing the composition variables $\Phi$, and another from the dataset containing the source terms $\Omega$.
+To better visualize the effects of JSK-means, two sets of POD bases are derived: one from the dataset containing the composition variables $\Phi$, and another from the dataset containing the source terms $\Omega$. { It should be noted that before carrying out the POD procedure, each of these datasets here were range-scaled as per the procedure described in Sec.~\ref{sec:scaling}.}

 The POD basis derived from $\Phi$ is denoted ${\bf U}_{\Phi} \in \mathbb{R}^{D \times M}$, and the POD basis derived from $\Omega$ is denoted ${\bf U}_{\Omega} \in \mathbb{R}^{D \times M}$.
 The columns of the matrices ${\bf U}_{\Phi}$ and ${\bf U}_{\Omega}$ contain the respective basis vectors (also known as principal component directions), and $M$ denotes the number of retained modes in the expansion.
 Projection of the datasets onto their respective POD basis vectors produces the POD coefficients, the components of which are uncorrelated due to the orthonormal property of the basis.
 More formally, the phase space coefficients are obtained from the projection

 and the source term coefficients from the analogous projection

 In the above equations, the $a_i$ and $b_i$ are $M$-dimensional column vectors for the $i$-th phase space and source term coefficient, respectively.
 For two samples $i$ and $j$, if all basis vectors are retained in the POD representation, the distance between two points $\phi_i$ and $\phi_j$ in composition space can be cast as